jjballano/Cuaderno19/README.md

 ## Support

-Please log issues in the [github repository](https://github.com/jjballano/Cuaderno19/issues) Pull requests with improvements and bug fixes are welcome.
+Please log issues in the github repository at https://github.com/jjballano/Cuaderno19/issues
+Pull requests with improvements and bug fixes are welcome.